opetitprestataire/label-studio/docs/source/guide/project_settings_lse.md

 Evaluate annotators against ground truth annotations within a project.

 When configured, this setting looks at the agreement score for the annotator when compared solely against ground truth annotations.
-If the ground truth agreement score falls below a certain threshold, the annotator is automatically paused within the project.
+You can decide to automatically pause an annotator within the project if their ground truth agreement score falls below a certain threshold.

 <table>